Exhibitions at National Gallery of Victoria - example

 Ian Strange burns down suburban houses in the name of art

-Suburban by Ian Strange Suburban is a complex film and photography installation by New York-based Australian artist Ian Strange.
+Suburban is a complex film and photography installation by New York-based Australian artist Ian Strange.
 Suburban was created by Strange as a result of a collaboration with a film crew and volunteers from different parts of America, including Alabama, Detroit, New Hampshire, Ohio and New York.
-Over the course of three …
+Over the course of three months, Strange and the

 Andy Warhol’s Silver Clouds & His plan to retire from painting

-Why is Andy Warhol important?
 Andy Warhol is no stranger to critical acclaim; his various works introduced thousands of audiences to contemporary art, which helped to put American artists on the map, and it waged war against abstract expressionism.
-Warhol effectively managed, time and time again, to shatter distinctions in art and he helped to …
+Warhol effectively managed, time and time again, to shatter distinctions in art and he helped to reshape the aesthetic criteria that

 Thomas Demand’s Grotto – 52 tons of cardboard cut into 900,000 pieces